 Take note that most things are closed on Sunday here.
-We luckily found a supermarket that was open to get ingredients to make our sandwiches for the hike the next day.
+We were lucky to find a supermarket that was open to get ingredients to make our sandwiches for the hike the next day.

 After our hike to Pulpit Rock, we got back to the Airbnb and had a shower and got ready then headed back into town with Rob.
-We got a snack at Godt Brød – had a jam and custard pastry and checked out some of the shops.
+We got a snack at Godt Brød – I had a jam and custard pastry and then we checked out some of the shops.

 For dinner, we went to 26 North.
 We shared the mixed platter which was fish and chips, ham with waffles and moose mini slider then Fatty and I shared the beef and duck breast with risotto.
 All was very good!
-We then went to Hanekam for a drink but we were all exhausted and had another long day to go!
+We then went to Hanekam for a drink but we were all exhausted and decided to call it a night early as we had another long hiking day to go!